 A visit to Team USA in Colorado Springs

 I toured the United States Olympic Training facility in Colorado Springs, Colorado.
 Both Olympic and Paralympic athletes train and live here.
-The facilities are state of the art, modern and open to the public for visits and tours.
+The facilities are state-of-the-art, modern, and open for visits and tours.

 In this post I’m sharing my tour with you.